Eyebrow Lift in Brazil: rejuvenate your look without an artificial appearance

 The result of this unequal battle is predictable: the eyebrows descend, especially at the lateral portion (the tail of the eyebrow), creating a look of fatigue and sadness.
 In many cases, the drooping is so significant that excess skin projects over the upper eyelids, simulating a blepharoplasty when, in fact, the real problem is above.

-During more than twenty years of practice in facial plastic surgery and over eight thousand surgeries performed, I have learned to recognize this diagnostic subtlety.
+During more than twenty years of practice as a plastic surgeon in Brazil, and over eight thousand surgeries performed, I have learned to recognize this diagnostic subtlety.
+Trained at the renowned Ivo Pitanguy Institute and a member of SBCP and ASPS, I bring world-class expertise to every eyebrow lift procedure.
 Correcting the eyelid without addressing the eyebrow is like adjusting the curtain without fixing the track: the result will never be ideal.

 Subscribe to my YouTube channel: